Over 1 day

 From helping with energy efficiency to framing a room in your home, windows provide protection and added style.
 When it's time to replace old windows in your current space, a few precautions and some simple steps will help you get the job done.

-This guide covers all the steps involved in window replacement, including how to measure, remove and install a remodel window.
-Keep in mind this guide doesn’t replace the instructions that came with your new windows.
-When you’re learning how to install a window, follow those instructions instead, even if they differ from these.
+Read on for the general steps involved in window replacement.
+Learn how to measure, remove and install a remodel window.
+Of course, this guide doesn’t replace the instructions that came with your new windows.
+When you’re learning how to install a window, follow the manufactuer's instructions first.

 In general, windows come in two basic types: new construction and remodel.